flyteorg/flyte/docs/user_guide/data_types_and_io/dataclass.md

 to serialize and deserialize dataclasses.

 :::{important}
-If you're using Flytekit version below v1.11.1, your dataclass will need to add `from dataclasses_json import dataclass_json` and decorate with `@dataclass_json`.
+If you're using Flytekit version below v1.11.1, you will need to add `from dataclasses_json import dataclass_json` to your imports and decorate your dataclass with `@dataclass_json`.
 :::

 ```{note}